adithya-s-k/AI-Engineering.academy/docs/AIBreakDown/TRM/README.md

 **Second**, watch how the 9×9 grid gets flattened into a sequence of tokens.
 This is crucial: machine learning models process sequences, not 2D grids.
 Each cell becomes a single token, reading left-to-right, top-to-bottom.
 The 9×9 grid becomes a sequence of 81 tokens.

-But here's where it gets technical.
+Now here's a technical detail that's actually pretty clever.
 The vocabulary TRM uses isn't just 0-9 for the digits.
-It includes:
+It's:
-- Token 0: Padding (for smaller grids in a 30×30 space)
+- Token 0: Padding (for smaller grids)
-- Token 1: End-of-sequence marker (delineates grid boundaries)
+- Token 1: End-of-sequence marker (marks grid boundaries)
 - Tokens 2-11: The actual cell values (offset by 2, so token 2 = digit 0, token 11 = digit 9)

-This tokenization scheme allows TRM to handle grids of any size up to 30×30, which is important for harder ARC-AGI tasks where grids vary in dimensions.
+Why the offset?
+Because padding and special tokens need their own IDs.
+It's a bit awkward but it works.
+This scheme lets TRM handle any grid size up to 30×30, which is crucial for ARC-AGI tasks where grids vary wildly in size.

-Why does this matter?
-Because this same tokenization approach generalizes beyond Sudoku.
-Mazes become grids where tokens represent walls, paths, and goals.
-ARC-AGI tasks become grids of colored cells.
-Game boards, logic puzzles, even certain types of code patterns can be represented this way.
-If you can express it as a grid, TRM can learn to reason about it.
+And here's the cool part - this same approach works for way more than Sudoku.
+Mazes?
+Grid of walls and paths.
+ARC-AGI puzzles?
+Grid of colored cells.
+Game boards?
+You get it.
+If you can represent it as a grid, TRM can learn to reason about it.

 ---

 ## How Data Flows Through TRM

-Before we get to the clever parts, let's trace how information moves through the model from start to finish.
-Understanding this pipeline is key to seeing why TRM works differently from standard transformers.
+Alright, before we get to the really clever stuff, let's trace how data actually moves through the model.
+This is where TRM starts to look different from your standard transformer.

 ![type:video](assets/videos/Scene3_DataFlow.mp4)

 Follow the pipeline from left to right:

-**1. Input tokenization**: The 81 cells of a Sudoku grid are converted to token IDs (values 0-11 as explained earlier).
-Each token then gets embedded into a 512-dimensional vector.
+**1. Input tokenization**: The 81 cells of a Sudoku grid become token IDs (0-11 as I mentioned earlier).
+Each token gets embedded into a 512-dimensional vector.
 Why 512?
-This is the hidden dimension chosen for the model - large enough to capture complex patterns, small enough to keep parameters down.
+It's a sweet spot - big enough to capture complex patterns, small enough to not explode the parameter count.

-**2. Puzzle ID embedding**: Here's something clever.
-When training, TRM sees multiple examples from the same task (for ARC-AGI, you might have 3 training examples showing the same transformation rule).
-The puzzle ID is a learnable embedding that tells the model "these examples belong together."
-This lets the model learn task-specific patterns even though it processes examples independently.
+**2. Puzzle ID embedding**: This is clever.
+When you're training on ARC-AGI, you might see 3 different examples that all follow the same rule (like "rotate 90 degrees then flip colors").
+The puzzle ID is a learnable embedding that basically tells the model "hey, these examples are related."
+Without this, the model would treat each example as completely independent.
+With it, the model can learn "oh, this is another example of THAT pattern."

 **3. Sequence length calculation**: For a 9×9 Sudoku:
 - 81 grid tokens